SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 "If USING KEY is not specified, the primary table key is used.
 "If it is used, the specified table key is used.
-READ TABLE it FROM pr_keys USING KEY primary_key wa.
+READ TABLE it FROM pr_keys USING KEY primary_key INTO wa.

-READ TABLE it FROM sec_keys USING KEY sec_key wa.
+READ TABLE it FROM sec_keys USING KEY sec_key INTO wa.

 "alias
 READ TABLE it FROM sec_keys USING KEY sk INTO wa.